 O: Why would you be travelling?

-M: I am invited to attend a conference.
-The conference is called the Google Summer of Code Mentor Summit.
-It’s a conference where mentors from different open source organisations come together to discuss how the Google Summer of Code program can be made better and how the open source community can improve as a whole.
+M: I am invited to attend a conference called the Google Summer of Code Mentor Summit.
+It’s where mentors from different open source organizations come together to discuss how the Google Summer of Code program can be improved and how the open source community can improve as a whole.
+O: I’m sorry, can you explain what the conference is about again?

-M: Alright, so Google has a program called the Google Summer of Code wherein students participate by contributing to open source organisations.
-I am a student myself, and I participated in the summer of 2017 by contributing to an organisation called MovingBlocks.
+M: Alright, so Google has a program called Google Summer of Code wherein students participate by contributing to open source organizations.
+I am a student, and I participated in summer 2017 by contributing to an organization called MovingBlocks.
 In 2018, I became a mentor.
-Each organisation is supposed to send two representatives to the Mentor Summit, to come together and discuss how the program can be improved.
+Each organization is supposed to send two representatives to the Mentor Summit to discuss how the program can be improved.
 I would be representing MovingBlocks this time.
+(Looks at the screen, types a little)

 O: Who would be paying for your trip?